BuildOnViction/docs/docs/whitepaper.md

 ### Basic Concepts & Protocol Description {#basic-concepts-protocol-description .unnumbered}

-We begin by describing the blockchain protocol in the "stakeholder and voting” setting, where leaders are assigned to blockchain slots with probability proportional to their (fixed) initial stake and votes received from coin-holders which will be the effective stake distribution throughout the execution.
-To simplify our presentation, we abstract this leader (chairman and vice-chairman) selection process, treating it simply as an “ideal functionality” that faithfully carries out the process of randomly assigning masternodes to slots.
-In the following, we explain how to instantiate this functionality with a specific secure computation.
+In order to have a solid foundation for us to prove that our blockchain can achieve what are claimed, we first present our preliminary formalizations of the concepts that will be used in our yellow paper later.

-To start, as we are dealing with proof of stake consensus algorithm, we follow the way of formalization in the recent works in the literature like  @Cardano2017 and  @Pass2017 [@PassCrypto2017].
-In particular, we recall the following concepts and definitions that were presented in @Cardano2017:
+To start, as we are dealing with proof of stake consensus algorithm, we follow the way of formalization in the recent works in the literature like  [Cardano](#Cardano2017) and  [here](#Pass2017) and here [here](#PassCrypto2017).
+In particular, we recall the following concepts and definitions that were presented in [Cardano](#Cardano2017) and adapt them to the context of Tomochain.

 ### Time, Slots, Epoch {#time-slots-epoch .unnumbered}

-We consider a setting where time is divided into discrete units called *slots*.
-A ledger, described in more detail below, associates with each time slot (at most) one ledger *block*.
-Players are equipped with (roughly synchronized) clocks that indicate the current slot.
-This will permit them to carry out a distributed protocol intending to collectively assign a block to this current slot.
-In general, each slot
-$sl_r$ is indexed by an integer $r \in \{1, 2, . . .\}$, and we assume
-that the real time window that corresponds to each slot has the following properties.

-1. The current slot is determined by a publicly-known and monotonically increasing function of current time.
+As previously described, ideally, each epoch is divided into 990 block time, that is called block slot.
+Only one block can be created in a slot.
+We assume that there is a roughly synchronized clock that allows for masternodes to learn the current slot.
+This simplification will effectively permit masternodes to execute the signing and validation process of the PoSV consensus, where each masternode must collectively create a block to the current slot.
+For more simplification, each slot $sl_r$ is accessed by an integer $r \in \{1, 2, ...990\}$, and suppose that the real time window that corresponds to each slot has the following properties, which are similar to what are specified in [Cardano](#Cardano2017).

-2. Each player has access to the current time.
-Any discrepancies between parties’ local time are insignificant in comparison with the length of time represented by a slot.
+1. Every masternode can determine the index of the current slot based on the current time and ”any discrepancies between parties’ local time are insignificant in comparison with the length of time represented by a slot” [Cardano](#Cardano2017)

-3. The length of the time window that corresponds to a slot is sufficient to guarantee that any message transmitted by an honest party at the beginning of the time window will be received by any other honest party by the end of that time window (even accounting for small inconsistencies in parties’ local clocks).
-In particular, while network delays may occur, they never exceed the slot time window.
+2. The amount of a slot time is sufficient to guarantee that any message transmitted by an honest party at the beginning of the time window will be received by any other honest party by the end of that time window.
+While this assumption similar to [Cardano](#Cardano2017), Tomochain requires it in order for a block creator to propagate its created block to the corresponding block verifier to ensure that the block is signed by both the masternodes before the next block creator builds another block on top of it.

-In each slot $sl_r$, and for each active masternode $V_j$ there will be a set $S_j(r)$ of public-keys and stake pairs of the form
-$(vk_i,s_i) \in {0,1}^* \times N$, for $i = 1,...,n_r$ where $n_r$ is
-the number of users introduced up to that slot that will represent who are the active participants in the view of $V_j$.
-Public-keys will be marked as “idle” if the corresponding stakeholder has been corrupted.

-As mentioned in Section TomochainOverview, in our setting, we assume that the fixed collection of $m$ masternodes
+As mentioned in Section [TomochainOverview](#Sec:MasternodeDesign), in our setting, we assume that the fixed collection of $m$ (99) masternodes
 $V_1, V_2, ...., V_m$ interact throughout the protocol.
-Masternode $V_i$
-possesses $s_i$ stake (coin) before the protocol starts.
-For each $V_i$ a verification and signing key pair $(vk_i,sk_i)$ for a prescribed signature scheme is generated; we assume without loss of generality that the verification keys $vk_1, . . .$ are known by all stakeholders.
-Before describing the protocol, we establish basic definitions following the notation of @Garay2015.
+For each $V_i$ a public/private key pair ($pk_i$,$sk_i$) for a prescribed signature scheme, ideally ECDSA, is generated.
+Furthermore, we assume that the public keys $pk_1$,..,$pk_m$ of the masternodes are distributed and known by all of them (that means a masternode knows all public keys of other nodes).
+Some notable definitions of the blockchain concepts are defined following the notation in [here](#Garay2015).

-- **Genesis Block** The genesis block $B_0$ contains the list of stakeholders identified by their public-keys, their respective stakes
-$(vk_1, s_1), . . . , (vk_n, s_n)$ and auxiliary information $\rho$,
-where the auxiliary information $\rho$ will be used to seed the slot leader election process.

-- **State** A state is an encoded string $st \in \{0,1\}^\lambda$.
+- **State** A state (defined as in [here](#Cardano2017)) is an encoded string $st \in \{0,1\}^\lambda$.

-- **Block** A block $B$ generated at a slot $ sl_i \in \{sl_1,...,sl_R\}$
-contains the current state $st \in \{0, 1\}^{\lambda}$, data
+- **Block** A block (defined as in [here](#Cardano2017)) $B$ generated at a slot $ sl_i \in \{sl_1,...,sl_R\}$ contains the current state $st \in \{0, 1\}^{\lambda}$, data
 $d \in \{0, 1\}^{*}$, the slot number $sl_i$ and a signature
 $\Sigma  =  Sign_{ski} (st, d, sl_i)$ computed under $sk_i$
 corresponding to the masternode $V_i$ generating the block.

-- **Blockchain** A blockchain $C$ (or simply chain) relative to the genesis block $B_0$ is a sequence of blocks $B_1,..., B_n$ associated with a strictly increasing sequence of slots for which the state $st_i$ of $B_i$ is equal to $ H (B_{i-1})$, where $H$ is a prescribed collision-resistant hash function.
-The length of a chain $len(C) = n$ is its number of blocks.
-The block $B_n$ is the head of the chain, denoted
+- **Blockchain** A blockchain (defined as in [here](#Cardano2017)) $C$ is a sequence of blocks $B_1,..., B_n$ associated with a strictly increasing sequence of slots for which the state sti of $B_i$ is equal to $H(B_{i−1})$, where $H$ is a collision-resistant cryptography hash function.
+A blockchain has a number of properties, including the length of a chain $len(C) = n$, which is its number of blocks, and the block $B_n$ is the head of the chain, denoted $head(C)$.
-$head(C)$.
-We treat the empty string $\epsilon$ as a legal chain and by convention set $head(\epsilon) = \epsilon$.

 ![al 1](figures/al1.png)

-- **Epoch** An epoch is a set of $R$ adjacent slots
-$S = \{sl_1, . . . , sl_R\}$.
-The value $R$ is also a parameter (slots
-number in each epoch) of the protocol we analyze in our model.

 As mentioned earlier, in our **Tomochain** model, we set each time *slot* $sl_i$ as 2 seconds; an epoch is a set $R$ of 990 slots